-Understand that while the Academy sponsors and is actively involved in it's three core programs (Young Inventors' Program®, Junior Science and Humanities Symposium, and the Research Engineering Apprenticeship Program), we also administer the scholarships, awards, and internships that are provided to hundreds of local, regional and state science and engineering fairs that are held annually through programs like the Army Educational Outreach Program, the Naval Science Awards Program, and the ECybermission Internship Program.
+Understand that while the Academy sponsors and is actively involved in it's three core programs (Young Inventors' Program®, Junior Science and Humanities Symposium, and the Research Engineering Apprenticeship Program), we also administer the scholarships, awards, and internships that are provided to hundreds of local, regional and state science and engineering fairs that are held annually through programs like the Army Educational Outreach Program.

 Youth aged 5 through 14 (grade 8):

-High School Students (14 through 18): We have several programs that provide opportunity and scholarship monies to students who wish to explore careers in engineering, math, the sciences, research and techology.
+High School Students (14 through 18): We have several programs that provide opportunity and scholarship monies to students who wish to explore careers in engineering, math, the sciences, research and technology.
 They are...

 Eligibility: High school students who have completed an original research investigation in the sciences, engineering, or mathematics must apply to the regional symposium and vie for awards and recognition, including the opportunity to advance to the National symposium.
 Interested students and their teachers are encouraged to contact the JSHS regional symposium director in their area to obtain application guidelines and materials and be prepared to: